For Families | Preschool for All

-The Preschool for All family application for the 2024-25 school year is open!!
+The Preschool for All family application for the 2024-25 school year is now closed.
+Please view our Other Preschool & Child Care Resources page for additional resources.

-On November 3rd, 2020 voters in Multnomah County overwhelmingly supported the “Preschool for All” ballot measure.
-Preschool for All (PFA) connects families in Multnomah County to free, inclusive, culturally responsive early education.
+On November 3rd, 2020 voters overwhelmingly supported the PFA ballot measure.
+PFA connects families in Multnomah County to free, inclusive, culturally responsive early education.

-Preschool for All began with over 700 preschool seats available for the 2022-23 year.
-The program will grow over time, increasing the number of providers and families, until there will be a publicly funded preschool seat available to all interested families in 2030.
+Preschool for All began with 728 preschool seats in the 2022-23 year and now has over 2,200 seats for the 2024-25 year.
+The program will continue to grow each year.
+In 2030 there will be a free preschool seat available for all interested families.

-We are excited that you are considering preschool programs available through Preschool for All for your child.
-We know that choosing the right preschool for your child is an important decision.
+We are excited that you are considering a PFA site for your child.
+We know that choosing the right preschool is an important decision.

 Eligibility

-There are just two eligibility requirements to participate.
+There are just two eligibility requirements for PFA.
 Children must:

 1. Be 3 or 4 years old on or before September 1 of the preschool year, and